ruifelixpereira/service-health-funcapp/README.md

 - [ ] Test Azure mail
 - [ ] Change for Entra ID in Azure mail authentication
 - [ ] Review readme and add mail config and keyvault settings description
+- [ ] Add more details to the architecture diagram